-Ethix has continued under Al’s leadership since that time.
-In September/October 2006, when Al was named the director of the Center for Integrity in Business at the School of Business and Economics, Seattle Pacific University, the publication of Ethix was moved into the center.
-IBTE continues in the background as the nonprofit home for the tools and earlier content of Ethix.
+Ethix has continued under Al’s leadership since 2003.
+In September/October 2006, when Al was named the director of the Center for Integrity in Business at the School of Business, Government, and Economics, Seattle Pacific University, the publication of Ethix was moved into the Center.

 The Institute for Business, Technology, and Ethics (IBTE) is an independent, nonprofit corporation governed by a board of directors.